botiqueme/dev-docs/UI-specifications/PropertyKB.md

 Let's clarify how placeholder may evolve.

 Placeholders may be of three types types:

+### Standard textual

-- standard textual: the label and description are given by us and it's unchangeable, the value is changeable.
+The label and description are given by us and it's unchangeable, the value is changeable.

 ![standard textual](./images/standard%20textual.png)